19hours/sg-statutes/Acts/Companies Act.md

 [5/2004]

-(2) No person other than a natural person of full age and capacity shall be a director of a company.
+(2) No person other than a natural person who has attained the age of 18 years and who is otherwise of full legal capacity shall be a director of a company.

+[7/2009 wef 01/03/2009]

 (3) [Deleted by Act 12 of 2002]